starikcetin/btes/standards/code.md

  ## Eslint & Prettier & Stylint
- We implement ESLint that is static code analysis tool for identifying problematic patterns found in code.  [eslint rule](https://eslint.org/docs/rules/)
+ We implement ESLint that is static code analysis tool for identifying problematic patterns found in code.  [eslint rule](https://eslint.org/docs/rules/) \

- We implement Prettier that is an opinionated code formatter to our code.[prettier rule](https://prettier.io/docs/en/options.html)
+ We implement Prettier that is an opinionated code formatter to our code. [prettier rule](https://prettier.io/docs/en/options.html) \

- We implement stylelint that uses cosmiconfig for our css files to find and load css configuration object. [stylelint rule](https://stylelint.io/user-guide/rules/list)
+ We implement stylelint that uses cosmiconfig for our css files to find and load css configuration object. [stylelint rule](https://stylelint.io/user-guide/rules/list) \

 ## Styles